Set for Success

 How it Works

-Schools commit to a three-year journey, working with two cohorts of pupils to provide sustained support and build long-term impact.
+Schools commit to a three-year journey, working with two cohorts of pupils to provide sustained support and create long-term impact.

 Impact and Benefits

-Set for Success supports young people from underserved communities to build confidence, life skills and aspirations through sport and mentoring from inspirational athlete mentors and teachers.
+Set for Success supports young people from under-served communities to build confidence, life and employability skills and aspirations through sport and mentoring sessions from inspirational athlete mentors and teachers.

 What schools said